 - Legal Analysis, Writing, and Research Skills

-The required core curriculum includes the following six courses: Civil Procedure, Constitutional Law, Contracts, Criminal Law, Property, and Torts.
+The required core curriculum includes the following eight courses: Civil Procedure, Constitutional Law, Contracts, Criminal Law, Property, Torts, Legal Analysis Writing and Research Skills (LAWRS) I and LAWRS II.

 Full-time students complete the required core curriculum in the Fall and Spring semesters of the first year of law school.
 Part-time students complete the required core curriculum over the first four semesters (including the 1LE summer semester in Newark).
 Sections for the required core curriculum are set by the Dean’s Office and are not subject to reassignment except in extraordinary circumstances.